 - 1. Go to the Network page. - 2.
 Choose Computers and Virtual Machines from the views selector. - 3.
 Select the group that you want from the left-side pane.
 All computers from the selected container are displayed in the right-side pane table. - 4.
 Select the check boxes of computers for which you want to change the installation settings. - 5.
-Click the Casks button at the upper side of the table and choose Reconfigure client. - 6.
+Click the S Tasks button at the upper side of the table and choose Reconfigure client. - 6.
 Select one of the following actions: - Add.
 Add new modules besides the existing ones. - Remove.
 Remove specific modules from the existing ones. - Match list.
 Match the modules installed with your selection. - 7.
 Select the modules and roles which you intend to install or remove on the target endpoints.

 Only supported modules will install.
 For example, Firewall installs only on the supported Windows workstations.
-For more information, refer to GravityZone protection layers availability.